Baburao Pacharne

 Baburao Pacharne (died 11 August 2022) was an Indian politician, who was a member of the Maharashtra Legislative Assembly from 2014 to 2019 and also from 2004 to 2009.
 A member of the Bharatiya Janata Party (BJP), Pacharne represented the Shirur, Maharashtra as a MLA.
 He foresaw the possibility of implementing organic farming in the Shirur Taluka.
 Pacharne messaged to all farmers to be given use of a formula of zero budget natural farming.
 He had a keen interest in researching new techniques related to natural farming.
 This resulted in the emergence of "Shivtara Zero Budget Natural Farming at Shirur".

-Early life

-Pacharne came from a farming family, born in the small village near Shirur.
-He had completed primary educations in village, thereafter college in Shirur at Pune University.

 Death

 He died on 11 August 2022 after a long battle with cancer at the age of 71.